-Between Marseille and Cassis the Mediterranean coast shows high cliffs of white rock interspersed with numerous narrow and long coves, one of the most beautiful limestone massif of the world, wild and well preserved, despite being very close to the civilization: the Calanques de Marseille.
+Between Marseille and Cassis the Mediterranean coast shows high cliffs of white rock interspersed with numerous narrow and long coves.
+It's one of the finest limestone massif in the world, wild and well preserved, despite being very close to the civilization: the Calanques de Marseille.
 All the Calanques are truly amazing, a unique environment, breathtaking and world famous!
 Untouched nature, transparent sea and beautiful backdrops, a spectacular area and a magical place to practise many outdoor activities, including hiking and above all climbing.
-The white limestone of the Calanques overlooks narrow fjords and a blue and turquoise sea with unmatched aesthetics and offers unforgettable sensations.
+The white limestone of the Calanques overlooks narrow coves and a blue and turquoise sea with unmatched aesthetics and offers unforgettable sensations.
 When people talk about "Les Calanques" it actually covers an area that is almost 20 kms long with several climbing sites:

 Among the most spectacular sites there is the Calanque d'En-Vau with wonderful panoramic points!
 En-Vau climbing area is one of the highlight of Calanques de Marseille.
 Located at the Eastern end of the Calanques Massif, En Vau is a wonderful narrow bay borded on both sides by vertical limestone walls.
 It's one of the most famous rocky cirques of the Calanques.
 When looking at the sea from the beach, the Calanque d'En-Vau is dominated on the right (West) by the cliffs that descend from the Plateau de Castelvieil, including the Arch of Marseilles, Americans, La Supercalanques.
 On the left, facing them, other cliffs, including the Saphire, the Petite Aiguille, the Doigt de Dieux...

 The great thing is that you can climb almost all year long, apart from summer where it can be hot and closed for fire risks.